-The purpose of this Part is to amend the Commercial Tenancy (Retail Shops) Agreements Act 1985 to prohibit landlords and tenants from engaging in unconscionable behaviour, and enable persons to litigate disputes of this nature in the State Administrative Tribunal (Tribunal).
+The purpose of this Part is to amend the Commercial Tenancy (Retail Shops) Agreements Act 1985 to prohibit landlords and tenants from engaging in unconscionable behaviour, and enable persons to litigate disputes of this nature in the Commercial Tribunal, or its successor, the State Administrative Tribunal (Tribunal).
 This Part also provides protection for tenants to form and to join tenants' associations and other similar bodies.